microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 ![Remote containers extension](3-extension.png)

-When we install any of the Remote extensions, we'll see the green Remote indicator on the bottom left of the Status bar:
+When we install any of the Remote extensions, the green Remote indicator is added to the bottom left of the Status bar:

 ![Remote indicator in VS Code](4-remote-indicator.png)